MatthewPatey/Fixel/paper/sections/tutorial.md

 Tab-indentation and line breaks hold the same amount of importance in `if` and `if...else` statements as in `while` and `for` loops.

 ## Conclusion
 This language tutorial for Fixel covers to core concepts for programming image processing filters, and will hopefully serve as a tool for users in getting started with the language.
-A more comprehensive analysis of the language’s characteristics can be found in the Language Reference Manual, and a complete listing of built-in functions and their usage can be found with the finalized documentation.
+A more comprehensive analysis of the language’s characteristics can be found in the Language Reference Manual, and a complete explanation of how the built-in functions work can be found in the white paper.